dokobit/ws-api-php-example/README.md

 ### Smart-ID signing example

-Enter country and personal code (from test data or of you Smart-ID DEMO App) at 6-7 lines or use as console command:
+Enter country and personal code (from test data or of your Smart-ID DEMO App) at 6-7 lines or use as console command:

 `php smart-id_sign.php {country} {personalCode}`